TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 > The lover fights again and fails.\
 > The raider strikes at all his kind,\
 > The captor flees to mountain trails.\
-> The caster persues an end combined,\
+> The caster pursues an end combined,\
 > The fighter tells his ancient tales.

 When the characters reach the balcony: